darrenjennings/guuu.io/docs/_posts/beautiful-vue/data-reducer.md

 # {{ this.$page.title }}
 :::

-> This is the first in a series of blog posts describing Vue patterns that I
-> have found helpful, and I hope it helps you too.

 Imagine that you are writing a Vue application for a shopping cart, where the user is able to control how many items they want in their cart.